Diversity, Equity, and Belonging

 Special Events and Celebrations

 All-school meetings, special events days, and Chapel provide additional opportunities for the SAS community to explore issues of diversity, equity, inclusion, and justice.
-Our 2022 Martin Luther King, Jr. Day celebrations kicked off with a special Compline service that included readings from members of our Black Student Union and all boarders viewing "Loving".
+Our 2022 Martin Luther King, Jr. Day celebrations kicked off with a special Compline service that included readings from members of our Black Student Union and all boarders viewing "Loving."
 On Monday, students participated in teach-ins presented by faculty and alumni on “Folklore and the Harlem Renaissance," “Compiling and Mapping Tennessee’s Lynching History,” "MLK and Malcolm X: Changing Perspectives on Race, Violence, and Islam,” "Music and Race: The Legacy of Billie Holiday’s ‘Strange Fruit,’” and "A History of Racial Passing in America."

 Just wanted to say how impressed I was with the MLK celebration.
 As native Atlantans, we hold King’s legacy in the highest esteem, and we are glad to see the intellectual and creative sophistication with which this celebration has engaged his legacy.